shadowkras/GenericContext/README.md

 public class MyContext : GenericContext<MyContext>
 ```

+This context will have to implement the DatabaseConfig method, which tells your context how to connect to your database, just like you would have to do by overloading the OnConfiguring method from Microsoft.EntityFrameworkCore.DbContext.

 The GenericRepository and GenericUnitofWork simply must inherit those classes and you will have all their methods available, as the example:

 ```